 This afternoon event is to be the first of several mindfulness-for-writers sessions.
 This session will take place in a private garden and field near Totnes, with a woodland margin and abundance of wildlife.
 Others will happen on Dartmoor, and possibly in a canoe on the Dart.
 Next dates tba

 BOOK VIA THE CONTACT FORM, BOTTOM OF PAGE

 PLEASE BRING WATERPROOFS AND STURDY BOOTS, and SOMETHING TO SIT ON.

 Please note that these workshops usually incorporate many ways of writing: reflective, therapeutic, writing for inner-world exploration and mindfulness, and eco-awareness, as well as for creative expression.

 This is not the case, clearly, for workshops such as the Novelists’ Bootcamp

-I will give you the necessary info.
+I will give you the necessary info and pencil you in if you want to join us.
 As the groups are small, to guarantee you a place I then need the full fee immediately.